 You also needs to create operating agreements to detail the guidelines for the complete operations of the master SLLC and then subsequent operating agreements for each entity under the master.
 Each operating agreement should outline any unique rules applicable to the individual entity.

 Converting to a Series LLC

+What is a Series LLC and why you should care?
 What if you already owns an LLC, can they make the switch to an SLLC?
 The answer is yes, however the process varies by state.
 In general, the LLC members must file an amendment to the Articles of Organization stating the conversion from an LLC to a series LLC.
 A new series LLC operating agreement also needs to be drafted indicating how the master LLC will be managed.
 In this case, filing an amendment is not sufficient.
 It’s also a good idea to use SLLC in the official title, such as Your Business, SLLC.

 Only the master LLC is required to file a tax return and that will include information from all the series LLCs.
 Your accounting firm should guide your client through the complicated documentation, as tax treatment at the state level may be different than at federal level